Eating clean – especially if you’re involved in a nutrition challenge – can be tough initially.

 In the end, remember that a clean diet should be more about eating the rainbow and be mostly comprised of fresh (and frozen) foods.
 In other words, you won’t have too many labels to read!

 Eating Clean Tip 3: Slow Cooker (Set it and Forget it)

 My favorite meal prep tool is the slow cooker, especially in fall and winter.
 The Instapot is amazing, too.

 Prep your ingredients the night before, refrigerate, then just toss your ingredients in the Crock-Pot in the morning.
 Set your slow cook timer for eight-hours and by the time you get home from work, dinner is served.

-If you want to add some ease to your healthy lifestyle, consider this simple Butternut Squash Soup recipe in the Crock Pot (or Instapot) recipe:
+If you want to add some ease to your healthy lifestyle, consider this simple Butternut Squash Soup recipe in the Crock Pot (or Instapot).